mortonne/psifr/README.md

 ### Quail
 [Quail](https://github.com/ContextLab/quail) runs automatic scoring of free recall data, supports calculation and plotting of some common free recall measures, and has tools for measuring the "memory fingerprint" of individuals.

+## Contributing to Psifr

+Contributions are welcome to suggest new features, add documentation, and identify bugs.
+See the [contributing guidelines](.github/CONTRIBUTING.md) for an overview.